California

 New Hampshire

-The New Hampshire Privacy Act requires businesses to obtain consent before processing sensitive personal data and processing personal data of a known child between the ages of 13 and 16 for purposes of targeted advertising or selling the personal data, to conduct data protection assessments for activities that presents a heightened risk of harm, and includes a 60-day right to cure any privacy violation until 2026 when the right to cure becomes discretionary to the New Hampshire Attorney General.
-Signed in February 2024, this Act joins the list of consumer privacy laws due to take effect in January 2025.
+New Hampshire Privacy Act, in effect as of January 2025, requires businesses to obtain consent before processing sensitive personal data and processing personal data of a known child between the ages of 13 and 16 for purposes of targeted advertising or selling the personal data, to conduct data protection assessments for activities that presents a heightened risk of harm, and includes a 60-day right to cure any privacy violation until 2026 when the right to cure becomes discretionary to the New Hampshire Attorney General.

 New Jersey